incoming-inc/ios-template-app/existing-project-common.md

 	        // ISDK method forward
 	        ISDKAppDelegateHelper.application(application, didFinishLaunchingWithOptions:launchOptions!)

 	        // Register for remote notifications.
-The Incoming PVN uses silent remote notifications for content updates.
+The Sourse PVN uses silent remote notifications for content updates.
 	        // You must call this method at some stage for the push video service to operate correctly.
 	        ISDKAppDelegateHelper.registerForRemoteNotifications()